pharaox/carnalitas_x/README.md

 #### Slave Prices

 In this mod, slaves are bought and sold at prices that better correspond to the cost of recruiting guests.
 Most of the factors influencing the base price of a slave are the same as those influencing the cost of recruiting a guest, with similar impact, such as base, claims, dynasty prestige level, genetic, commander, and other traits, and skills.
 There are also some unique factors, such as attraction, visibly fertile female, and age.
-At the very end, a correction multiplier is applied to calculate the final base price, intended to prevent the human player from making too much money from selling slaves.
+At the very end, a correction multiplier is applied to calculate the final base price, intended to prevent the player from making too much money from selling slaves.

-Actual buy and sell transactions are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.These prices are calculated by multiplying the base price by a factor ranging from 0.8 to 1.2, depending on AI greed.
-These prices are also multiplied by an additional factor of 0.8 (for the bid price) or 1.2 (for the ask price) if the initiating party is the human player.
-Since the human player is always the initiating party when buying or selling slaves, they always buy at higher and sell at lower prices.
-This is to prevent exploits, and to make it a bit more challenging for the human player to use the slavery system to their own advantage.
+Actual buy and sell transactions are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.
+These prices are calculated by multiplying the base price by a factor depending on AI greed, and an additional factor of 0.8 (for the bid price) or 1.2 (for the ask price) if the initiating party is the player.
+As a result, the player always buys at higher and sells at lower prices compared to the AI.
+This is done to prevent exploits, and to make it a bit more challenging for the player to use the trading system to their advantage.

 #### AI Willingness to Buy or Sell